To the Members

 Market Capitalization - Top 500 Companies

-Performance of your Company in terms of the Memorandum of Understanding (MoU) signedwith the Ministry of Steel Government of India was rated as "Good" for theFinancial Year 2017-18.
-The MoU evaluation for Financial Year 2018-19 is under nalizationand expected to achieve a "VeryGood" rating despite uncertainty in business environment due to COVID-19 Pandemic.
+Performance of your Company in terms of the Memorandum of Understanding (MoU) with theMinistry of Steel Government of India for the Financial Year 2019-20 was provisinallyrated as "Fair".
+Final rating from DPE is awaited.
+The MoU evaluation for theFinancial Year 2020-21 is under finalisation and is expected to achieve a "VeryGood" rating despite uncertainty in business environment due to COVID-19 Pandemic.

 Particulars of Loans Guarantees or Investments

-During the year 2018-19 there was no loan guarantee or investment made by your Companyunder Section 186 of the Companies Act 2013.
+During the year 2020-21 there was no loan guarantee or investment made by your Companyunder Section 186 of the Companies Act 2013.